Kor0j/getkernel/README.md

 -i - Sets interactive mode, asks the user what kernel version, and for permission to install.

+-n - Do not automatically install, just download.

 -h - Prints how to use, and exits.